tanvibhakta/handbook/hiring/hiring-process/engineering-hiring/README.md

 # Engineering Hiring

+Our interview process is a little different from what you might expect.
+For instance, we do not test for the following skills:

+- Data Structures and Algorithms
+- Whiteboard puzzle/problem solving

+The detailed explanation on why we do not test for these skills can be found [HERE](why-we-do-not-have-problem-solving-rounds.md).
+The summary of that page is that we fundamentally believe in testing only for skills that we expect will be needed for (most of) the kind of work that we do here.

+Your interview experience with us will generally look like this:

 ## 1. Answer the "Opinion Questions"

 As a team, we're quite an opinionated one!
 It helps us to listen to everyone -- we end up learning from each other's point of view.
 To know you better, we ask you to write down answers to these 4 questions: